faasm/faasm/docs/source/development.md

 You can use custom containers that inherit from the existing CLI images if you want to add text editors etc.

-Before running the `./bin/cli.sh` script, you need to set one or more of the following environment variables:
+Before running the `inv cli` task, you need to set one or more of the following environment variables:

 ```bash